 Who was Bartholomew?

-From the 9th century onward, Bartholomew has generally been identified with Nathanael, but this view has not been conclusively established.
+From the 9th century onward, Bartholomew has been identified with Nathaniel, but this view has not been conclusively established.

 - The following article is excerpted from the International Standard Bible Encyclopedia, which is in the public domain.